microsoft/Olive/docs/architecture.md

 ![figure](./source/images/datacontainer_example.png)

 1. There will be build-in DataContainers for different datasets, models and tasks, which implement the Olive `DataContainer` interface, like `HuggingfaceDataContainer`, `VideoDataContainer`, `VoiceDataContainer` and more.
-Each build-in DataContainer uniquely corresponds to a template of config like:
-    ```json
-    {
-        "data_config": {
-            "type": "BaseContainer", // Olive BaseContainer interface, can be other available DataContainers like HuggingfaceDataContainer, VideoDataContainer...
-            "config": {
-                "task_type": "QuestionAnswering", // Olive TaskType interface, can be other available TaskTypes like ClassificationTaskType, RegressionTaskType, SequenceLabelingTaskType, QuestionAnsweringTaskType ...
-                "load_dataset": {
-                    "type": "default_load_dataset", // Olive Dataset interface, can be other available Datasets like HuggingfaceDataset, LocalDataset, SamplerDataset ...
-                    "config": {
-                        "dataset_name": "glue",
-                        "param1": "value1",
-                        "param2": "value2",
-                        ...
-                    }
-                }, // optional
-                "pre_precess": {
-                    "type": "pre_precess", // Olive pre_precess interface, can be other available PreProcess like HuggingfacePreProcess, ToTorchTensorPreProcess, TokenizerPreProcess ...
-                    "config": {
-                        "param1": "value1",
-                        "param2": "value2",
-                        ...
-                    }
-                }, // optional
-                "post_process": {
-                    "type": "post_process", // Olive post_process interface, can be other available PostProcess like HuggingfacePostProcess, ToTorchTensorPostProcess, TokenizerPostProcess ...
-                    "config": {
-                        "param1": "value1",
-                        "param2": "value2",
-                        ...
-                    }
-                }, // optional
-                "dataloader": {
-                    "type": "default_dataloader", // Olive DataLoader interface, can be other available DataLoaders like HuggingfaceDataLoader, LocalDataLoader, SamplerDataLoader ...
-                    "config": {
-                        "batch_size": 10,
-                        "sample_ratio": 0.1,
-                        ...
-                    }
-                } // optional
-            }
-        }
-    }
-    ```
 2. User can implement their own `dataset`, `pre_process`, `post_process` and `dataloader` to use the Olive `DataContainer` interface.
 If one of the components is not implemented, the Olive will use the build-in default component to replace it.
 3. User can use pre-defined register(`Decorator`) to register their own `dataset`, `pre_process`, `post_process` and `dataloader` in `user_scripts`, then replace the build-in default component with their own one.
 The register usage will be like:
     ```python